Click Below to Skip Ahead

 Dalmatians are very high-energy.
 That is a pro for most people (but it can also be a con if you want a lazy dog).
 This makes Dalmatians perfect for active people or for busy families that spend a lot of time outside.
 Dalmatians love going for long walks, going on hikes, or playing outside with other dogs.
 That makes Dalmatians very fun, and they can seamlessly blend with families who like to take their dogs on adventures.

 Dalmatians can help keep people active with their exercise needs.
-However, if you do not want to spend hours a week walking or playing with your dog this could be a downside.
+However, if you can’t afford to spend hours a week walking or playing with your dog, due to a busy work schedule, this could be a downside.

 3. Dalmatians Require Little Grooming

-They don’t need trimming, clipping, bathing, or currying.
-Dalmatians are pretty fastidious when it comes to their personal hygiene and cleanliness which makes caring for them easier than other dogs.
+They don’t require clipping or regular bathing unless they get into something dirty.
+Dalmatians are pretty fastidious when it comes to their personal hygiene and cleanliness which makes caring for them easier than some other breeds of dogs.

 5. They Make Great Family Dogs

 Dalmatians are loyal and energetic, and they make fantastic family dogs.
 Dalmatians can become lifelong companions for individual owners and families.
-Dalmatians are great with kids.
+Dalmatians are usually great with kids, but this will be influenced by their socialization and training.
 They are also perfect for active people or families.

 6. Dalmatians Are Often Good with Other Pets

-Most of the time, Dalmatians are good with other pets.
-They get along with other dogs, especially other Dalmatians.
-They can even get along with small animals like cats.
+If properly socialized, Dalmatians are generally very good with other pets.
+They get along with other dogs and are quite open to strangers, but this will greatly depend on their early experiences as puppies and how they were socialized.
+They can even get along with small animals like cats if adequately trained from a young age.
 Dalmatians need to be properly introduced to other family pets, but once they are introduced and settled in, Dalmatians will make great companions.

 This adds to the Dalmatian’s value as a family dog.
 Dalmatians can blend seamlessly with families that include other pets with very few issues.